hansec/autocomplete-fortran/README.md

 ## Features
  * Provides suggestions across imported modules
- * Handles suggestions within user-defined types even when nested
+ * Provides suggestions within user-defined types even when nested
  * Provides argument list for subroutine and function calls (optional arguments are indicated)
- * Provides return type for function calls
+ * Indicates return type for function calls
- * "Go To Declaration" support for FORTRAN object (including fields in user-defined types)
+ * "Go To Declaration" support for FORTRAN objects (including fields in user-defined types)

 ## Usage
 Suggestions should be presented automatically while typing.
 At anytime you can force rebuilding of the index through the menu `Packages->Autocomplete FOTRAN->Rebuild Index`.